 The DLM math and ELA assessments will follow an instructionally embedded model, with multiple testlets administered during both fall and spring testing windows.

-Stay up to date by visiting the OPI Assessment Stay Informed page for announcements, including an upcoming June webinar and the release of the 2025–2026 DLM testing windows.
+Stay up to date by visiting the OPI Assessment Stay Informed page for announcements, including the release of the 2025–2026 DLM testing windows.
 Additional training will be provided this fall, including sessions during the STC Workshop Series in September.

 For more information, visit the DLM Assessment Website and explore the Montana-specific DLM Informational Overview